 In April and May of 2013, Trout Unlimited completed an inventory and assessment of all bridges and culverts in the Clark, Oliverian, and Eastman watersheds.
 This data has been included in the New Hampshire Geological Survey culvert database.
 Copies of the final report were given to CRWC, MEF and the four New Hampshire towns in which the study took place: Warren, Haverhill, Piermont and Benton.

-The data collected during this assessment coupled with future funding will be used to restore key crossings, creating more contiguous trout habitat while improving the overall health of the Connecticut River watershed.
+The data collected during this assessment coupled with secured funding will be used to restore a key crossing on Oliverian Brook in 2015.
+By replacing a pair of 9-foot squashed corrugated metal culverts with a new 32-foot bridge, the project will connect more than 10 miles of contiguous trout habitat upstream while improving the overall health of the Connecticut River watershed.
 Not only will this help to fulfill TU’s mission, but also those of the CRWC and MEF.

 Assessment of human impact must always occur in order to ensure we are sustaining our natural resources, such as native brook trout.

 In 2014, Trout Unlimited teamed up with CRWC and the town of Haverhill to prioritize the replacement of a crossing on Oliverian Brook and raise funds for the project.
 To date, funding, designs, and permits for the project have been fully secured with construction slated to begin in 2015.